A hierarchical loss and its problems when classifying non-hierarchically: Introduction

+A related topic is hierarchical classification, as reviewed by~\cite{silla-freitas} (with further use more recently by~\cite{kosmopoulos-paliouras-androutsopoulos} and \cite{redmon-farhadi}, for example); however, the present paper considers only classification into a given hierarchy's finest-level classes.
+The design options for classification into only the finest-level classes are more circumscribed, yet such classification is easier to use, implement, and interface with existing codes.
+The existing standard cross-entropy is the chief alternative in the setting of the present paper (that is, for classification into only the finest-level classes).
+Cross-entropy loss is the negative of the logarithm of our hierarchical win when the hierarchy is ``flat,'' that is, when the hierarchy is the degenerate case in which all classes are leaves attached to the same root.
+Extensive experiments demonstrate the advantages of hierarchical loss in comparison to the conventional cross-entropy.

+Hierarchical classification, such as that reviewed by~\cite{silla-freitas}, is more sophisticated (and potentially more powerful) than what the present article considers.
+The present paper only changes the metric of success (and objective function), not altering the procedure for classification --- hierarchical procedures for classification are often avoided due to complications of systems development and systems programming.
+We were tasked with changing the figure of merit for measuring success of a classifier without being allowed to pursue more ambitious, full-blown hierarchical processes for classification.
+The actual real-world motivation for the hierarchical loss of the present article was in recommending places to users, where (for example) sending users to a Vietnamese restaurant when they request a Thai restaurant should be penalized less than sending them to a park instead --- different kinds of restaurants are more similar to each other than to a park.

+We warn that minimizing the hierarchical loss directly via the usual stochastic gradient descent with random starting points was often fruitless even in relatively simple numerical experiments reported below.
+The complexity of systems deployed in practice typically makes hierarchical procedures for optimization very hard to implement, yet altering only the objective of the optimization has frustratingly little effect on the hierarchical loss during several tests in Section~\Ref{numex} below.

-The remainder of the present paper has the following structure: Section~\ref{construction} constructs the hierarchical loss and win.
-Section~\ref{softmax} details refinements useful when optimizing based on hierarchical loss or win.
-Section~\ref{numex} illustrates and evaluates the hierarchical loss and win via several numerical experiments.
-Section~\ref{conclusion} draws conclusions and proposes directions for future work.
+The remainder of the present paper has the following structure: Section~\Ref{methods} constructs the hierarchical loss and win.
+Section~\Ref{numex} illustrates and evaluates the hierarchical loss and win via several numerical experiments.
+Section~\Ref{conclusion} draws conclusions and proposes directions for future work.